gera2ld/vueleton/docs/src/demos/modal/doc.md

 `VlModal.show`:
 - Parameters:
   - `childComponent`
+    Either a VNode object created with `createElement` or a function accepting a parameter `createElement` and returning the created VNode object.

   - `props`
     Will be passed to `VlModal`.

 - Return an object with following properties:
   - `close`: a function to close the modal immediately.